-This page and the related pages are specifically for healthcare workers at BRACE trial sites.
+*These pages are specifically for healthcare workers at BRACE trial sites.

 What is BRACE?

 Healthcare workers are at increased risk of contracting COVID-19, caused by SARS-CoV-2.
-Currently, there are no vaccines or proven preventative interventions available to protect healthcare workers.

 The results of this trial will help us find out whether, in current and future novel viral outbreaks, BCG vaccination could be used as an early intervention to protect healthcare workers and other high-risk groups.